Intissar-ouadah/To_do_list/README.md

-# To_do_list
+# To_Do_List

-A simple and minimal To-Do List app to add, edit, and organize daily tasks.
-Built to demonstrate clean UI
+A simple and minimal To-Do List website to add, edit, and organize daily tasks.
+Built to demonstrate a clean and modern UI.